 Counting Our Blessings

 I met Paul as a father of two girls.
 I have three boys.
-My own health is challenging, having a mental illness and rheumatoid arthritis as well as back problems, and sometimes I wonder who is looking after whom!
+My own health is challenging, living with chronic pain from a bad fall, and sometimes I wonder who is looking after whom!
 Between us, as a second marriage for both, you could say we had a lot on our plate.

 At first Parkinson’s wasn't so noticeable.
 Paul had a lot of coping skills and hid the symptoms well.
 As a scientist he knows everything there is to know about the physiology of disease.
 Paul was a senior research scientist at CSIRO for 22 years, specializing in Molecular Biology.
 He also won many awards including the prestigious "Chairman's Medal".
 He loves history and immersed himself in the thousands of books lining our home; Seriously!
 He has an amazing sense of humour and a wonderful way with language.
 But at an emotional level, it’s another thing altogether.